 4) How to leave out the boring stuff but focus on the value.

-Your Demo/Sales Pitch Is Only Half as Important as Your Story
+Your Demo/Sales Pitch Is Only Half as Important as Your Sales Story

-It often feels like a race to pump in as much information as possible.
-The demo/sales “pitch” should actually be purposefully curated.
+Too many demos feel like a race to pump in as much information as possible.
+But the demo/sales “pitch” should actually be purposefully curated.
 The last thing you want to do is show everything and then not have any reason to meet again.
 Also, there is only so much information your prospect can absorb on a first call.

 Tailor your sales pitch down to no more than 25 minutes in total (sales deck and demo combined).